An optimal control model of mosquito reduction management in a dengue endemic region: Numerical results

 \section{Numerical results}

-Several discussions in this section aims at determining the impact of control intervention to the abundance of mosquito population in visual statements.
-We accentuate in this paper that significant reduction of the population evolution in forward time be a carry-over from only a cheap optimal control.
+Several discussions in this section aim at describing the impact of control intervention on the abundance of mosquito population in visual statements.
+We accentuate in this paper that significant reduction of the population in forward time can be a carry-over from only a cheap optimal control.
 Realistically, optimal control still suffers from practical drawbacks that one can not easily implement it in real situation.
-The reason is slightly supported by undisciplined executors in the field to implement the programme as it looks as in optimal control result.
-On the other hand, a constant control benefits from its easy-to-implement scheme as the executors only need to deal with fixed-fund allotment problem with flat daily distribution.
-Another benefit from using constant control is that nominal of the basic mosquito offspring number can explicitly be computed.
-This computation educes some important statements regarding endemicity of the observed area.
-It has been preliminarily known that whenever the basic mosquito offspring number is less than unity, then two facts arise: the zero equilibrium is stable but the coexistence equilibrium does not exist.
-If this number is greater than unity, then the zero equilibrium is unstable and the coexistence equilibrium exists and is stable.
-This roughly means that the endemic situation will emerge and stay uninterruptible.
-Otherwise, constant control result always emerges with a higher cost compared to optimal control.
+The reason is arisen by the picture of the control that is sometimes full of fluctuations.
+On the other hand, a constant control benefits from its easy-to-implement scheme as the executors only need to deal with some fixed-fund allotment problem with a flat monthly distribution.
+Another benefit from using a constant control is that the magnitudes of the basic mosquito offspring number can be traced.
+This trace deduces some important statements regarding the endemicity of the observed area.
+It has been preliminarily known that whenever the basic mosquito offspring number is less than one, then two facts arise: the zero equilibrium is stable but a coexistence equilibrium does not exist.
+If this number is greater than one, then the zero equilibrium is unstable and a coexistence equilibrium exists and is stable.
+The very last statement means that the endemicity will emerge and stay uninterruptible.
+However, a constant control always emerges with a higher cost as compared to an optimal control.

-In order to do numerical tests, all the parameters involved in the model have to be represented in numerics.
-Table \ref{tab:1} gives an estimate for all parameters.
+In order to do some numerical tests, all the parameters involved in the model have to be represented in numbers.
+Table \ref{tab:1} gives the estimates of all parameters.